 Again - these numbers are a guide to get you started, but you should do your research and fill this section out with the specific costs associated with this specific property.

 Next, complete the buying and selling transaction cost sections.
 Again, we’ve loaded it up with some default values, but if you find that they’re different for your deal, make sure you update them accordingly.

-Once you've entered in all of the necessary information, the real estate Deal Analyzer will calculate everything for you and will give you an estimated net profit.
+Once you've entered in all of the necessary information, the real estate Deal Analyzer will calculate everything for you and will give you an estimated net profit, along with estimated ROI.

-Once you have a baseline, you can change the purchase price and holding time and see how it affects your bottom line.
-This will help you determine what you should offer and the maximum amount that you can pay for the property.
+Once you have a baseline, play around with the purchase price and holding time, and see how it affects your bottom line.
+This will help you determine what your initial offer should look like, and what your MAO looks like.

-As an average, most investors will end up paying a maximum of about 70% of the After Repair Value, which leaves room for profit.
+To give you general idea of what you should offer, on average, most investors buy a property for about 70% of the After Repair Value, which leaves room for profit.
 So when you do your analysis, make sure you take that into account when determining your maximum offer amount.

 Analyzing your potential real estate investments takes a little extra work - but as you can see, the work is well-worth the payoff.

 And if you're looking for a tool suite that takes on the bulk of that work for you, and leaves you free to network and sniff out more deals, grab a 7-day free trial of Realeflow and see what it can do for you.